 Eligibility for Prekindergarten

-A child must be at least three years of age and fit at least one of the following criteria:
+A child must be at least four years of age and fit at least one of the following criteria:

 - Be unable to speak and comprehend the English language

 - Be educationally disadvantaged, which means a student eligible to participate in the national free or reduced-price lunch program

 - Be homeless, as defined by 42 United States Code (U.S.C.)
 Section 1143a, regardless of the residence of the child, of either parent of the child, or of the child's guardian or other person having lawful control of the child

 - Be the child of an active-duty member of the armed forces of the United States, including the state military forces or a reserve component of the armed forces, who is ordered to active duty by proper authority; or is the child of a member of the armed forces of the United States, including the state military forces or a reserve component of the armed forces, who was injured or killed while serving on active duty

 - Be in, or have been in, the conservatorship of the Department of Family and Protective Services (DFPS) following an adversary hearing held as provided by Section 262.201, Family Code

 The following sections provides the requirements and documents needed for each group of students:

 English Language Learners